The Spirit of Languedoc-Roussillon

-Sun-drenched Languedoc-Roussillon as a whole was the cradle of Roman Gaul, and spawned its wine co-operatives and denim, the world’s staple clothing material.
+Sun-drenched Languedoc-Roussillon as a whole was the cradle of Roman Gaul, and spawned its wine co-operatives and denim (de Nimes), the world’s staple clothing material.
 It is the birthplace of iconic singers such as Charles Trenet and Georges Brassens, and the poet-philosopher Paul Valéry.
-Its coast curves round towards Spain.
+Its coast curves southwards towards Spain.
 Collectively, this is France’s largest and oldest vineyard, and among the largest in the world.
 Here, bulls and horses are a passion, local rugby clubs are among the best in the country, and the memory of rebels against northern French rule — Cathars, Protestant Camisards, rebelling wine-growers, Résistants — is not forgotten.

 It is a strongly defined region: a place of contrasts, resistance and cultural heritage with its Occitan and Catalan-driven Mediterranean lifestyle.
 It is today the most attractive area in France, with a population of nearly three million, though it does have its economic problems.

 This book was inspired by the Author’s former students of French, and as a result gives many different insights into the character of the region which they sought; it also lets real-life Languedocians and Catalans, past or contemporary, speak about their land through a selection of original extracts offered with their English translation.